AhmedBakry3/API_Project/README.md

 - JWT Bearer Authentication for secure token-based access
 - AutoMapper for object mapping between entities and DTOs
 - Stripe.NET for payment processing integration
-- Swagger / Swashbuckle for API documentation and interactive testing
+- Swagger for API documentation and interactive testing
 - Postman can also be used for manual API endpoint testing
 - Dependency Injection for managing service lifetimes
 - EF Core Tools for database migrations